Strompy/practice_challenges/advent_of_code/day_18/day_18_prompt.md

 ### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+Can move through the input string by char or index.
+If a number convert to integer, then find the operator and do that with the next number.
+If it is a parentheses, pull out that whole section and send it back through the method Keep a running total for the left most item

 ### Write out any implementation code OR link to repl